valkey-io/valkey-rfc/Bloom.md

 Additionally, the data within the underlying bloom filter (from the external crate) is specific to the implementation of the bloom filter as the hash key (seed), hashing algorithm/s, raw bit array data, etc. can all vary.

+Restoring a bloom filter means that items will need to resolve (through hash functions) to the same indexes of the bit array.
+The same hash seed, hashing algorithms, and number of hash functions, bit array will need to be used in order for previously "added" items to the bloom filter to be resolved through "exists" operations after restoration.

 Because of this, it is not possible to be RDB compatible with ReBloom.

 ### AOF Rewrite handling